amrendra05/pegavue/README.md

 This repo is an example application using Vue with the Pega DX API.

-## Installation Instructions small update good
+## Installation Instructions small update good ge

 1. Install Node Package Manager (npm) which is distributed with Node.js.
 Installation link [here](https://nodejs.org).
 2. Using a terminal, cd into the root directory (the directory this file is in).